 The good news is that receiving this letter is entirely preventable.
-While the following list isn’t exhaustive, staying clear of the these 12 mistakes can help ensure you remain compliant with the DNR and Department of Transportation’s rules for proper medical waste disposal.
+While the following list isn’t exhaustive, staying clear of the these 12 mistakes.
+They can help ensure you remain compliant with the DNR and Department of Transportation’s rules for proper medical waste disposal.

 Common Compliance Mistakes for Medical Waste Disposal

-This rule is most often violated when people transport sharps.
-Years ago, people used to dispose of sharps in empty milk jugs or laundry detergent containers.
-Nowadays, using these containers for sharps disposal is strictly prohibited, as needles sticking out pose a serious threat to transportation personnel.
+This rule is most often broken when people transport sharps.
+Years ago, people disposed of sharps in empty milk jugs or laundry detergent containers.
+Nowadays, using these containers for sharps disposal is not a good idea.
+Needles often poke through.
+And, needles sticking out of containers pose a serious threat to transportation personnel.

-When you use a medical waste disposal company, they will give you a copy of a manifest showing when the material was picked up, where it was transported, and later verifying that it has been properly destroyed.
+When you use a medical waste disposal company, it will give you a copy of a manifest noting the time your material gets picked up to the time it gets to the treatment plant, to the time it is officially destroyed.

-5. Sewering hazardous waste – Sewering hazardous waste is never permitted.
+Sewering hazardous waste must never happen.
 Regardless of if you sewer hazardous material on purpose or by accident, the DNR will cite you for doing so.
 However, if you dump hazardous waste on purpose, you could also face jail time.

 Many medical facilities already charge an employee with inspecting other equipment, like fire extinguishers and eye washers.
 We find it’s easiest to simply incorporate the hazardous waste storage inspection into this routine.

-* Sharps must be discarded and stored in a sharps container
+- Discard and store sharps in a sharps container

-* Anything dripable, pourable, or can flake off after drying must be stored in a Red Bag waste bag
+- Anything drippable, pourable, or that can flake off after drying must go in a Red Bag waste bag

-* Pills must be disposed of in a sealed plastic container with the pharmaceutical waste
+- Pills must go in a sealed plastic container with the pharmaceutical waste

 Most classes will train employees on the specific aspects of CFR 49 – 172.704 that pertain to their individual responsibilities.
-Every training session must be fully documented.
+Documentation needs to take place with every training session.

-Here’s the “Universal Waste Management Standards” document, which lists every product that is considered universal waste in Wisconsin.
+Most importantly, here’s the “Universal Waste Management Standards” document.
+It lists every product that is a universal waste in Wisconsin.

 Learn how to easily track, properly handle, and affordably dispose your biohazard or infectious waste.